soong-construction/dirt-rally-time-recorder/README.md

 - each time you start *dirt-rally-time-recorder*, it automatically removes update scripts older than a week

 ## Troubleshooting
-When you open the CSV file with your spreadsheet editor, make sure to select UTF-8 encoding to avoid corrupt characters.
+Starting:
+- if you encounter an error message about sockets, understand that this tool cannot run in parallel, but only in a single instance at the same time
+- unless you downloaded the bundled version, have a look at `resources/migrate.sql` to find instructions how to update to new releases
+- if you encounter errors at start-up, see if renaming the file `dirtrally-laptimes.db` helps (which will create a new database)

+Configuring the tool:
+- Steam updates of the game sometimes reset *hardware_settings_config.xml*.
+Then, repeat the [configuration steps](#configuration) to enable UDP telemetry again
+- in case you modified the telemetry host or port in *hardware_settings_config.xml*, adapt `config.yml` accordingly

+Exporting:
+- when you export your stage times, be sure to avoid corrupt characters and import the CSV file in a spreadsheet editor with UTF-8 encoding.
 In MS Excel, use the [query tool.](https://support.office.com/en-us/article/import-data-from-external-data-sources-power-query-be4330b3-5356-486c-a168-b68e9e616f5a)

-If you encounter an error message talking about sockets, understand that this tool cannot run in parallel, but only in a single instance at the same time.

-Steam updates of the game sometimes reset *hardware_settings_config.xml*.
-Then, repeat the steps to enable UDP telemetry again.

-In case you modified the telemetry ip or port in *hardware_settings_config.xml*, adapt `config.yml` accordingly.

-Unless you downloaded the bundled version, have a look at `resources/migrate.sql` to find instructions how to update to new releases.

-If you encounter errors at start-up, see if renaming the file `dirtrally-laptimes.db` helps (which will create a new database).

 In any case, feel free to [open an issue](https://github.com/soong-construction/dirt-rally-time-recorder/issues/new) and attach the `timerecorder.log` from your installation folder.
 You can also contact the author through [Steam](https://steamcommunity.com/id/soong-construction).